-Indonesian Visa Information – Guide on Getting an Indonesian Visa for U.S. Citizen
+Indonesian Visa – How to Get an Indonesian Visa for U.S. Citizens?

 The following documents must be included and supplied to Indonesian visa headquarters along with the application:

 Required Documents for Indonesian Visa

 - Valid Passport.
 An Original, signed United States passport with at least 6 months of remaining validity.

 - Proof of Round Trip Itinerary.
 A copy of the applicant’s round trip airline tickets and/or confirmed travel itinerary.

 - Proof of I.D.
 A copy of applicant’s driver license, state issued ID, or the most recent major utility bill (water, electric, gas, sewer) showing applicant name and current address.

 - Bank statement.
 A copy of the applicant’s most recent bank statement showing applicant name, account balances and the date of the statement.